Massachusetts Teacher of the Year Program

 For more information on the MA Teacher of the Year program, please click on the following links.

 "Being named Massachusetts Teacher of the Year was meaningful to me not only because it recognized my passion for teaching and learning but also because it was a celebration of public education.
 During my year of service, I spoke to colleagues across the state and had the opportunity to meet and learn with fellow educators from all parts of the United States.
 I say that the TOY designation is the "gift that keeps on giving" because new doors continue to open for me in ways I would never have imagined, even now - two years after the end of my official term.
 I have become increasingly involved in professional organizations, I have been called upon for consulting, I have reviewed textbooks and other educational writing, and I traveled to China as part of an NEA Global Competence program."
-Kathleen Turner, 2013 MA Teacher of the Year

-The Teacher of the Year must also demonstrate:
+The TOY must also demonstrate:

-A proven track record of meeting students' needs in order to further student growth and achievement.
+- A proven track record of meeting students' needs in order to further student growth and achievement.

-Instructional leadership in his/her classroom in addition to being a respected member of and contributor to the larger school and district community.
+- Instructional leadership in his/her classroom in addition to being a respected member of and contributor to the larger school and district community.